dalthviz/dalthviz.github.io/about.md

 ---

-### my history
+### My history

-To be honest, I'm having some trouble remembering right now...
+To be honest, I'm having some trouble remembering right now... but i think it´s been nice